Personal & Business Tax Attorney in California

 Taxes are different from other matters because they are often unambiguous, cut and dried, black or white.
 Which is not to say that they are easy.
 Often, for example, either the whole deduction is good or none of it is.
 But the rules governing which way the issue will fall are complex.
 Most often, our clients got advice about their tax position.
 The advice was often good, but the IRS has a different view of the matter.
 This is when you need to go to court to protect your rights.

 You can go to Tax Court on your own.
 Many people do.
 But they don’t often get the outcome that they want, just like in regular court.
-If you want to win your case, your best bet is to get an experienced professional to represent you and prevent losing the case before you even get to court by forgetting to go through the appropriate procedural hoops.
+If you want to win your case, your best bet is to get an experienced personal or business tax attorney to represent you and prevent you from losing the case before you even get to court because you forgot to go through the appropriate procedural hoops.

 With the right representation, you might even be able to avoid court altogether.
 It’s always our favorite result when we can solve the problem before it gets to that stage.
-If you think you have a good case, call a professional.
+If you think you have a good case, call a professional tax lawyer.

 In the last 10 years, the United States has made strong moves to find and punish tax cheats hiding their money in overseas bank accounts.
 Now, most countries in the world have signed treaties promising to give the IRS the foreign bank records of US taxpayers, even including famous bank havens like Switzerland.
 Although this was meant to find cheats, it has also caught a lot of innocent people in its net.